calband/calchart/README-architecture.md

 ### Drawing

 The wxWidgets has a concept of a "Device Context" called `wxDC` through which `wxFrame` objects can "Draw".
 For CalChart, drawing is controlled via the `CalChartView` (and `AnimationView`) object.
-The general flow is that when a redraw event needs to occur, the `CalChartView` will access the information on what to draw from the `CalChartDoc` (the Marcher position, dot type, direction, path) and use the `CalChartConfiguration` to determine the draw parameters and call the appropriate draw functions.
+The general flow is that when a redraw event needs to occur, the `CalChartView` will access the information on what to draw from the `CalChartDoc` (the Marcher position, dot type, direction, path) and use the `CalChart::Configuration` to determine the draw parameters and call the appropriate draw functions.

-### CalChartConfiguration
+### CalChart::Configuration

-`CalChartConfiguration` interfaces with the system config for parameters that can tweak behavior and acts as a "cache" for the values.
-For example, different colors or widths of texts that the user can manipulate for their taste preferences are stored in CalChartConfiguration.
-Also, values that should be persist between executions of the CalChart program are stored in CalChartConfiguration.
+`CalChart::Configuration` interfaces with the system config for parameters that can tweak behavior and acts as a "cache" for the values.
+For example, different colors or widths of texts that the user can manipulate for their taste preferences are stored in CalChart::Configuration.
+Also, values that should be persist between executions of the CalChart program are stored in CalChart::Configuration.
 On `Get`, it reads the values from system config, and caches a local copy.
 On `Set` (or `Clear`), it updates it's cache, and puts the command into a write-queue.
 The write-queue needs to be explicitly flushed or the values will be lost.
 To use a config value, first get the Global config, and then `Get_` the value from it.
 For example:

 ```
-auto save_interval = CalChartConfiguration::GetGlobalConfig().Get_AutosaveInterval();
+auto save_interval = wxCalChart::GetGlobalConfig().Get_AutosaveInterval();
 ```

 To add a new config value, add `DECLARE_CONFIGURATION_FUNCTIONS` in the class declaration of the right type.
 This will make the `Get_`, `Set_` and `Clear_` functions available.
 Then in the implementation file, declare `IMPLEMENT_CONFIGURATION_FUNCTIONS` with the default.